xBourner/Dwains-Dashboardv3-Blueprints/card-blueprints/replace-cards/mushroom_light/README.md

-## Dwains-Dashboardv3-Blueprints-Entity-Cards for Two Entities
+## Dwains-Dashboardv3-Blueprints-Mushroom-Replace-Card for Lights
-## More_page for Dwains Dashboard v3
+## Replace Card for Dwains Dashboard v3
 ##### Created by Bourner
 ---